-2017 2016

-\$ \$

-Loan 4,549 4,420
+2018 \$ 2017 \$ Loan 4,693 4,549

 On August 5, 2015, the Corporation issued a loan and 4,500,000 warrants for proceeds of \$4,869, net of financing fees of \$131.
-Each warrant entitles its holder to purchase one Class A common shares at \$0.50 per share for a 48-month period ending August 5, 2019.
+Each warrant entitles its holder to purchase one Class A common share at \$0.50 per share for a 48-month period ending August 5, 2019.

 The loan bears interest under specific conditions at a rate of either 7% or 10% and matures on February 5, 2020.
-Interest is payable quarterly and the principal can be reimbursed at any time by the Corporation and is payable in full on the maturity date.
+Interest is payable quarterly and the principal is repayable at any time by the Corporation and is payable in full on the maturity date.
 The loan is secured and contains certain restrictions, including limitations on the Corporation's ability to incur additional indebtedness, pay dividends and make other distributions.
-The loan is guaranteed by a general pledge and security agreement against the assets [except for the intellectual property] of the Corporation and it's subsidiaries.
+The loan is guaranteed by a general pledge and security agreement against the assets, except for the intellectual property, of the Corporation and its subsidiary.

 An amount of gross proceeds of \$527, net of financing fees, was allocated to the warrants.
-Financing fees related to long-term debt are capitalized in reduction of long-term debt and amortized using the effective interest rate method.
-Financing fees related to warrants are capitalized in reduction of equity.
+Financing fees related to long-term debt are capitalized as a reduction of long-term debt and amortized using the effective interest method.
+Financing fees related to warrants are capitalized as a reduction of equity.

-On March 31, 2017 and 2016, the effective interest rate of long-term debt was 10.7% and the Corporation was in compliance with all debt covenants.
+On March 31, 2018 and 2017, the effective interest rate of long-term debt was 10.7% and the Corporation was in compliance with all debt covenants.

-For the year ended March 31, 2017, the interest expense on long-term debt charged to income amounted to \$479 [\$307 in 2016], including an amount of \$129 [\$78 in 2016] related to the accretion of interest.
+For the year ended March 31, 2018, interest expense on long-term debt charged to income amounted to \$494 [\$479 in 2017], including an amount of \$144 [\$129 in 2017] related to the accretion of interest.

-As at March 31, 2017, the fair value of long-term debt approximates its carrying value because the terms and conditions are comparable to current market terms and conditions.
+As at March 31, 2018, the fair value of long-term debt approximates its carrying value because the terms and conditions are comparable to current market terms and conditions.